David Peralta Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.99).
+- The Nationals have a 4.98 team ERA that ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to allow 218 total home runs at a rate of 1.5 per game (most in the league).
+- Nationals pitchers combine to surrender 219 total home runs at a rate of 1.5 per game (most in baseball).

-- The righty's most recent appearance came on Friday, Sept.
-1 against the Miami Marlins, when he threw five innings, surrendering three earned runs while allowing four hits.
+- The righty's most recent time out was on Saturday, Sept.
+2 against the Miami Marlins, when he threw four innings, surrendering eight earned runs while giving up 12 hits.

-- In 21 games this season, the 26-year-old has put up an ERA of 4.43, with 7.4 strikeouts per nine innings.
-Opponents are batting .255 against him.
+- The 31-year-old has amassed an ERA of 5.21, with 6.8 strikeouts per nine innings, in 27 games this season.
+Opponents have a .289 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.